FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

 *Your Approach:* Use the NOMAD workflow utility plugin!

 !!!
-NOTE
+Warning "Attention"
-    When using the NOMAD workflow utility plugin, be sure to execute all the commands in a jupyter notebook or in the same python session.
+    The exercises have to be performed in a jupyter notebook (provided below) or in the same terminal/python session to retain the imported packages and defined variables during each step.

 ## Set up / files and data